BoringBoredom/PC-Optimization-Hub/README.md

     - [Miscellaneous](#miscellaneous)
 # Disclaimer
   - Due to the sheer complexity of hardware and software and differences between various architectures, your mileage may vary.
 However, it is useful to be aware of things that can impact user experience and adjust them according to your needs.
   - Create a personal document and keep track of everything you do.
 Adopt a systematic approach with proper testing methodologies instead of just blindly changing many settings at once.
-Some settings are trade-offs between latency and consistency or graphics quality.
+Some settings are trade-offs between latency and consistency / graphics quality.
 Some settings may not show a visible impact at first due to other bottlenecks.
 # Importance of low input lag
   - ["While participants performed dragging and scribbling tasks, very low levels of latency could be discriminated, i.e., ~1 versus 2 milliseconds while dragging"](https://www.semanticscholar.org/paper/In-the-blink-of-an-eye%3A-investigating-latency-Ng-Annett/386a15fd85c162b8e4ebb6023acdce9df2bd43ee)
   - [visual demonstration of 10 vs 1 milliseconds](https://www.youtube.com/watch?v=vOvQCPLkPt4&feature=youtu.be&t=80)